QMC-Cornell/shci/README.md

 Many software packages can generate `FCIDUMP`, such as [`PySCF`](https://github.com/sunqm/pyscf) and [`Molpro`](https://www.molpro.net/).

 ## Configurations

+This program should be regarded as a preliminary research program rather than a fully tested catch-all software package.
+The efficiency and correctness of any edge cases are not garenteed.

 ### General
 * `n_up`, `n_dn` (required): number of up / down electrons.
 * `system` (required): only support `chem` for now.